 The materials created in these projects (texts, photographs, audio-recordings, and videos) are made available to her collaboration partners for further use.

-Her artistic work spans a wide range of media, including installation, photography, video, text, performance, and audio.
+Her artistic work spans a wide range of media, including installation, video, photography, text, audio, and performance.

 Exhibitions